vanHeemstraSystems/flask-monopoly/100/README.md

 ## 1000 - How to play a Hot Seats Remotely Game?

+A Remote Game requires a Join Code.
+When a Player starts a New remote Game, the Join Code will be shown to be shared between Players.

 MORE

 ## 1100 - What is the Waiting Room?